citelao/cse132-site/_studios/00-command-line.md

 1. Open up Terminal.
 2. Connect to the Linux boxes WUSTL provides by typing `ssh YOURWUSTLUSERNAME@shell.cec.wustl.edu`.
 3. If asked, `yes`, you want to save the RSA key.
-4. Enter your computer account password and your WUSTL Key password, as prompted.
+4. Enter your WUSTL Key password, as prompted.
 The letters will not appear as you type.
 5. When the connection opens, type `qlogin` and enter your password again when prompted[^whyq].
 6. Done.